 You can approach a citizens advice bureau, Law Centre, trade union, or solicitor.
 Advice can be useful in helping to argue a case.
 See below Getting advice.

 You might talk to the employer informally at first.
 If that is not successful, an existing employee might consider grievance or internal appeals procedures.
 Legal rules encourage the use of internal procedures before going to a tribunal.
 See below Talking to the employer.

-ACAS can be brought in to conciliate, and indeed must be notified before a claim is made.
-See below ACAS - conciliation.
+ACAS can be brought in to conciliate (below ACAS - conciliation), and indeed must be notified before a claim is made, see next heading.

 To be binding a settlement agreement must meet certain conditions, unless made with the assistance of an ACAS conciliation officer.
 In particular, the employee must have received independent legal advice.